Kaname Delivery

 Exit

-Use Case satisfies Behavioral Intent commitment - a Task Implementer can execute it without clarification.
+Use Case satisfies Behavioral Intent commitment - a Task Implementer can execute it using an AI agent without requesting clarification.
+The Use Case is Spec-Ready.

 Plan Gate